cybertraining-dsc/reu2022/project/mnist_parameters.md

 allowed while naming these parameters.
 Specifically no dashes (`-`) are allowed either.
 These can be replaced with underscores (`_`) or periods (`.`).

 Setting the `user` and `host` parameters is relatively easy.
-Make sure you're in the `mnist` in `reu2022`.
+Make sure you are in the `mnist` in `reu2022`.
 To set the `user` parameter, type in the following:

 ```bash
 $ cms set user='user'
 ```

-`'user'` can be what you want to call yourself as long it doesn't reveal your real identity.
+`'user'` can be what you want to call yourself as long it does not reveal your real identity.
 You can use your first name, a nickname, a random keyword, etc.
 For example: